 Deferred income taxes arise from differences between the accounting and tax bases of the Company's assets and liabilities.
 Deferred income tax assets are recognized to the extent that it is probable that future taxable income will be available against which the deductible temporary differences and the carryforward of unused tax losses can be utilized.
-At March 31, 2021, the Company determined that due to the uncertainty related to commodity prices, the generation of future taxable income was not probable and thus a deferred tax recovery and asset were not recorded.
+At June 30, 2021, the Company determined that the generation of future taxable income was not probable and thus a deferred tax recovery and asset were not recorded.